KolwaBrad/jumpx-bounce-game/README.md

 - [License](#license)

 ## Overview
 JumpX is a game where players control a character that jumps and bounces off walls to navigate through various levels.
 The goal is to reach the end of each level while avoiding obstacles and collecting points.
+Unlike the original bounce game, this will have more objects to interact with making it more complex and interesting.

 ## Features
 - Intuitive controls for an engaging gaming experience.